0cjs/proxy-login/README.md

 Dependencies
 ------------

-The remote end running the server depend on having netcat (`nc`) available.
+The remote end running the server depends on having a version of netcat (`nc`) available.
 The timeout parameter supplied assumes the [nmap version of netcat](https://nmap.org/ncat/), but by removing this or tweaking it appropriately, other flavours of netcat should work as well.

 The local end requires [socat](http://www.dest-unreach.org/socat/).